david-kreindler/civicrm_attendance/README.md

 The CiviCRM Attendance module provides a powerful integration between Drupal Webforms and CiviCRM for tracking event participation of contacts based on their relationship patterns with specific contact subtypes.

 The module specifically targets contacts who:
+1. Have one or more specified relationship types to contacts of a specified subtype
-1. Share the same relationship type(s) with contacts of the specified subtype(s) as the current user
+2. Where the current user also has at least one of those same relationship types to contacts of the specified subtype
-2. Are NOT filtered based on having a direct relationship with the current user
+3. Can be filtered further by event date ranges and participation status

-This allows you to find contacts who have similar relationship patterns to yours, enabling organization of contacts by their institutional connections rather than personal connections.
+This allows you to efficiently manage event participation for contacts who share similar institutional connections as you, without requiring direct relationships between you and those contacts.

 ## Key Features